 - They must continue making their child support payments until the court issues a ruling regarding their modification request.

-- It can take up to six (6) months for the court to review and rule on a modification of child support request.
+- It can take up to six months for the court to review and rule on a motion to modify child support.

-Broomfield Family Lawyers at The Datz Law Firm
+Contact an Experienced Broomfield Divorce & Family Law Attorney at The Datz Law Firm